 Set in the floor and easy to overlook is this rota or wheel, perhaps a disc cut from a porphyry column.
 It is a remnant of the four "wheels" in the floor of Old St. Peter's, the basilica begun by Constantine and demolished after 1500 to make room for the new church.
 There is a similar "wheel" in Istanbul's Hagia Sophia, and the idea of these stones seems to have been imported from there.
 At the old St. Peter's, these discs marked the proper spot for prostrations.
 The surrounding curlicues are--surprise!--the work of Bernini and are a reminder that this stone, unlike the other three, somehow survived to be put in place here only in the 17th century.

 And now the Gesu Church, which was the spur to this weekend fling.
 The draw wasn't the church's prized bone from the forearm of Francis Xavier.
-It was the shape of this church, which influenced many of the churches built by the Jesuits as the Portuguese empire spread across Asia in the 16th century.
-The Council of Tent, meeting mostly in the 1550s, emphasized the importance of sermons, a function poorly served by the form of most European churches of that time, with long naves and the nearly wasted space of parallel aisles and grand transepts.
+It was the shape of this church, which influenced many of the churches built by the Jesuits as the Portuguese Empire spread across Asia in the 16th century.
+The Council of Trent, meeting mostly in the 1550s, emphasized the importance of sermons, a function poorly served by the form of most European churches of that time, with long, narrow naves flanked by the nearly wasted space of parallel aisles and grand transepts.
 Along came this church, designed by Giacomo da Vignola (1507-73) and paid for by Cardinal Farnese.
 Vignola shortened the transept, widened the nave, and replaced the aisles with chapels.
 At the same time, he retained the shape of the cross and with a dome allowed light to fall on the apse and transept.

 Farnese, like so many philanthropists today, expected some recognition.